Assessment of COVID-19 hospitalization forecasts from a simplified SIR model: Introduction

-We leverage the proposed SH model as follows in order to make hospitalization predictions.
+We leverage the proposed SH model as follows in order to make hospitalization forecasts.
 Given observed values $(H_o(t))_{t=t_i,\dots,t_c}$, we estimate the parameters $\bar\beta$, $\gamma$, and the initial conditions $\bar{S}(t_i)$ and $H(t_i)$ of the SH model.
 Then we simulate the SH model in order to predict $(H(t))_{t=t_c+1,\dots,t_f}$ for a specified final prediction time $t_f$.
-This approach thus combines the areas of parameter estimation (for obvious reasons), data assimilation (for the generation of the initial conditions) and machine learning (for the train-test approach).
+This approach thus relates to the areas of parameter estimation (for obvious reasons), data assimilation (for the generation of the initial conditions) and machine learning (for the train-test approach).

+The paper is organized as follows.
+The available data is reviewed in Section~\ref{sec:data}.
+The SH model is derived in Section~\ref{sec:models}.
+Several methods to estimate the parameters and initial conditions are presented in Sections~\ref{sec:estimation} and~\ref{sec:alternatives}.
+Experimental results are reported in Section~\ref{sec:results} and conclusions are drawn in Section~\ref{sec:conclusion}.